12 Marketing Strategies to Promote Your Local Business

 Getting started with the latter platform simply requires you to search for and claim your business.
 Your account is free and enables you to manage all of your information on Google.
 Therefore, it’s vital to keep these details up to date.

 2. Revamp Your Website or Start a Blog to Engage Customers

 If you’re looking for new ways to engage with customers online, revamping your website and starting a blog are both worthwhile approaches.
 WordPress is an ideal platform for doing this, as it is both beginner-friendly and flexible.
 If you’re looking to make over your site or begin blogging about your business, we can’t recommend WordPress enough.

 To help you customize your site, you’ll find themes and plugins for all niches.
 Of course, to get started with a website for your business, you’ll also need a reliable web host and some interesting content to promote your shop!

 3. Work on Your Local SEO Tactics to Boost Search Visibility

 It’s been shown that local search has the highest conversion rates of all local advertising channels.
 This means that it’s important to fine-tune your site so it ranks well on every major search engine.

 We mentioned Google My Business previously, but it comes into play here as well.
 Some of your local SEO work can be done through that platform.
 You’ll want to aim for becoming a listing in the “3-pack.”
 This is the list of three businesses that appear under the Google map in a search with local intent.

 Another way to boost your local SEO is to build up as many local citations as you can.
 A citation is anywhere online that your business’ name, address, phone number, and website URL appears.

 If this sounds like something you’re interested in, give their competitor insight tool a try in the box below — just type in a URL.
-We’ve also worked out a free two-week trial with them so you can see if they’re a good fit without committing.
+We’ve also worked out a free 14-day trial with Semrush so you can see if it’s a good fit without committing long-term.